sukjaelee/clean_axum_demo/README.md

 After deserialization, call `.validate()` on the DTO instance to enforce these rules and handle any errors gracefully.

-- DTOs may live under each domain’s `controller/` folder or in `shared/` if reused.

 ---

 ### 📚 API Documentation with utoipa